Sun Dog Project

 • Altered orthogneiss units with metre-scale brittle structures

 The target areas at the Sun Dog project have many attributes that are favourable for the formation of high-grade unconformity-related uranium mineralization.
 The key geological factors include uranium-enriched bedrock, reactivated and graphitized structures, Athabasca Supergroup sandstone cover, and favourable basement competency contrasts.
-Additional drill targets on the mainland following the encouraging results at Haven have been identified, ready to be drill tested during the next phase of exploration on the project.

 Videos